forvendettaw/GhostChat/README.md

 ## FAQ

 **Is this truly P2P?**
 Yes.
 Messages go directly between users via WebRTC.
-Gun.js relay only helps you find each other.
+PeerJS signaling server only helps you find each other.

-**Can the relay see my messages?**
+**Can the signaling server see my messages?**
-No. Relay only handles connection setup.
+No. Signaling server only handles connection setup.
 Messages are encrypted and go directly peer-to-peer.

 **Are messages saved?**
 No. Everything is stored in RAM only and wiped when you close the tab.